coolsamson7/aspyx/README.md

 @environment()
 class SampleEnvironment:
-    # constructor

     def __init__(self):
         pass

 # go, forrest

 environment = Environment(SampleEnvironment)

 bar = env.get(Bar)

-bar.foo.hello("Andi")
+bar.foo.hello("world")
 ```

-The concepts should be pretty familiar , as well as the names which are a combination of Spring and Angular names :-)
+The concepts should be pretty familiar as well as the names which are a combination of Spring and Angular names :-)

 Let's add some aspects...